sergiokopplin/indigo/_posts/2019-11-28-interpolation_mixup.md

 where $\gamma \rightarrow [0, 1]$.

 We can then take some educated guesses $\hat{\mathbf{x_i}}$, $\hat{y_i}$ at what additional data might look like, simply by weighted averaging of the data we already have.
+By training on this mixed-up data, we can ensure that our classifier provides linear interpolations between data points.

 Stated formally, the **mixup** training procedure is pretty simple.
 Assuming we have a model $f_\theta (\mathbf{x})$ with parameters $\theta$: